SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's comparison with existing MoE kernel design

 Existing efficient MoE kernels also frame MoE computation as a Grouped GEMM, but their ingredients are different from \Algname.
 Here we provide an overview (but not a complete list) of key differences:

 \begin{itemize} \item \textbf{ScatterMoE} \citep{tan2024scattered}\footnote{ \url{https://github.com/shawntan/scattermoe/blob/47b5e1502e5a10e82c8e5945d761b877849871e7/scattermoe/mlp.py\#L51}} implements gather fusion for varlen-$\mathbf{M}$ Grouped GEMM but not for varlen-$\mathbf{K}$ Grouped GEMM.
 ScatterMoE also does not overlap MMA computation with memory IO.
 Moreover, ScatterMoE is also built on older versions of Triton where TMA is not supported.
 ScatterMoE computes $dS$ as $dS = \langle dO, Y \rangle$ which requires caching $Y$.
 This results in large IO cost and activation memory requirement.
-ScatterMoE's both forward and backward pass have limited fusion and hence it is much slower than~\Algname, especially for backward computation.
+Both ScatterMoE's forward and backward pass have limited fusion and hence ScatterMoE is much slower than~\Algname, especially for the backward pass.